 My introduction to black audience film, tented vaudeville, North Carolina film history, and nitrate film all came from researching “Pitch a Boogie Woogie,” the 1947 musical comedy featurette made in Greenville, NC by John Warner and his brother, William Lord.

 “Boogie in Black and White.”
 Chapel Hill, NC: The Center for Public Television.
 February, 1988 (writer/producer).
 (Includes complete musical comedy featurette “Pitch a Boogie Woogie,” Greenville, NC.
 Lord-Warner Pictures, 1947).
+Watch it.

 Broadcast Feb.
 1988: UNC-TV network (Arbitron ratings: 25,000 viewers).
 Re-broadcast Feb.
 1989, UNC-TV; also broadcast on PBS affiliates in 26 states, D.C. and the Virgin Islands.